gear-tech/gear/utils/remote-ext-tests/replay-block/README.md

 The `remote-ext-tests-replay-block` CLI tools provides means to enable execution of a downloaded block both against the on-chain WASM Runtime as well as the native local Runtime, provided the version of the latter matches the on-chain Runtime version.
 This can be useful for debugging.

-The `wasm-only` version which runs the downloaded Runtime is lighter-weight (the executable is about 40% smaller as it doesn't include the `vara`- or `gear-runtime` as a dependency), and it works with both Gear testnet and the Vara chain (provided the user supplies the correct WebSocker connection uri).
+The `wasm-only` version which runs the downloaded Runtime is lighter-weight (the executable is about 40% smaller as it doesn't include the `vara`- or `gear-runtime` as a dependency), and it works with both Gear testnet and the Vara chain (provided the user supplies the correct WebSocket connection uri).
 This is the default way of building the tool:
 ```bash
 ./scripts/gear.sh build remote-ext-tests --release
 ```
 or simply

 ```bash
 make remote-ext-tests
 ```